tokenami/tokenami/README.md

 Utility-first solutions (like Tailwind) and CSS-in-JS both eventually run into the same challenge: composition.
 As reusable styles, variants, overrides, and composition across component boundaries accumulate, ensuring styles compose predictably without cascade or specificity issues becomes increasingly difficult.

 Tokenami is a styling toolkit for teams building design systems that need to scale without specificity creep.
-It provides first-class primitives for [component styles](#user-content-composing-components), [utilities](#user-content-css-utility), [variants](#user-content-variants), [selectors](#user-content-custom-selectors), and [overrides](#user-content-overrides), while keeping styles colocated with the components that use them.
+It provides first-class primitives for [component styles](#user-content-composing-components), [utilities](#user-content-css-utility), [variants](#user-content-variants), [selectors](#user-content-named-selectors), and [overrides](#user-content-overrides), while keeping styles colocated with the components that use them.

 It extracts what can live in the stylesheet, leaves dynamic values inline when needed, and _manages the cascade for you_.
-Define selector order once in your config, then compose styles and use complex selectors without having to think about the cascade or specificity again.
+Name selectors and order them once in your config, then compose styles with complex selectors without having to think about the cascade or specificity again.

 ### Why CSS variables?

 Tokenami uses CSS variables because they let inline styles do more than inline styles normally can.

-A variable like `--padding` maps directly to the CSS property you already know, while prefixes like `--hover_color` or `--md_padding` add pseudo-classes and breakpoints.
-Tokenami can pass those values inline, then let the generated stylesheet decide when they apply.
+A variable like `--padding` maps directly to the CSS property you already know, while named selector prefixes like `--hover_color` and breakpoint prefixes like `--md_padding` decide when values apply.
+Tokenami can pass those values inline, then let the generated stylesheet handle the cascade.

 Those selectors are powered by [CSS variable toggles](#user-content-selector-specificity), so selector complexity does not turn into higher specificity.